 Is Ignorance an Excuse?

 A person is not given perfect knowledge and understanding of all the mysteries of God's plan or his laws, precepts, and principles at the instant they receive the holy spirit.
-However, ignorance of these things is no excuse for holding onto unrighteous attitudes, behaviors, and false doctrines, because all basic foundational truth that is required to live a righteous life and remain in good standing with God the Father and Jesus Christ can be acquired, if one is willing to do the things discribed in the following scriptures:
+However, ignorance of these things is no excuse for holding onto unrighteous attitudes, behaviors, and false doctrines, because all of the basic foundational truth required to live a righteous life and remain in good standing with God the Father and Jesus Christ can be acquired if one is willing to do the things described in the following scriptures: